-- 3.1.
-The proposal seeks to alter and extend the public house by 240sqm in order to provide additional dining space and better kitchen facilities.
-The new indoor dining space is expected to provide approximately 70 covers and the new external terrace approximately 60 covers. - 3.2.
-To accommodate this the car park is also to be extended to the north to provide additional parking in a more formal layout, albeit this element of the proposal does not require listed building consent.
+3.1.
+The proposal seeks to alter and extend the public house by 240sqm in order to provide additional dining space and improved kitchen facilities.
+The new indoor dining space is expected to provide approximately 70 covers and the new external terrace approximately 60 covers.
+To accommodate this new seating, the car park is also to be extended to the north and formalised to provide additional parking.